 Thrift shop art spiced up the place.

-I should of hung on to the green Formica coffee table, it came from the Roosevelt Hotel in Hollywood.
+Green Formica coffee table, salvaged from the Roosevelt Hotel in Hollywood.

 Sierra Madre's most famous film Invasion of the Body Snatchers had an idyllic/apocalyptic tone as did Testament, some of which was filmed outside my bedroom window, circa 1983.